Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

-So, someone may have done this story already, but here are some observations I have made in regard to looking for classic cars for sale on Craigslist, i.e., "buyer beware" kind of stuff.
+Here are some observations I have made while looking for classic cars for sale on Craigslist.

-Seems obvious that if the picture of the car you're looking at in a CL ad looks like a hunk of junk, it probably is.
-But be cautious if you think it looks good, and ask yourself, are you looking at everything in that picture?
+Seems obvious that if the picture of the car you're looking at in a Craigslist ad looks like a hunk of junk, it probably is.
+But be cautious—if you think it looks good, ask yourself: Are you looking at everything in that picture?

-Is the car in the picture taken at a distance?
-Like a good 20 feet away?
-Maybe at that distance you won't notice paint blemishes or rust issues.
+Is the car in the picture taken at a distance, like a good 20 feet away?
+Maybe at that distance, you won't notice paint blemishes or rust issues.
 Could it be the seller is just bad at taking pictures?
-Could be, but always remember that the obvious isn't always so obvious, it's not like cameras are a new thing, or even digital cameras for that matter; lousy pictures are probably taken that way on purpose.
+Could be, but always remember that the obvious isn't always so obvious.
+It's not like cameras are a new thing—lousy pictures are probably taken that way on purpose.

 Key Phrases and What They Really Mean

 I see this all the time.
 The car obviously doesn't run NOW, otherwise, why even say this?
 I know for some this could mean that it just doesn't start and run now because the battery is dead, and it hasn't moved since the last time it was parked in its driveway cocoon, but why not just say that?
 I mean, you wouldn't tell someone hey, Grandma was doing great 5 years ago, but she's dead now.

 I get it, the reason most people say this is because the implication isn't that the car stopped running because of some major mechanical issue, but don't kid yourself, if all it needs is some gas and a battery, it would have been started up and running before an ad to sell it was even written.
 The point is, regardless of whether or not it was a running car when it was parked years ago, remember that time can deteriorate seals and other rubber parts, and even the seller has no idea what could be wrong with it now.